bstefanescu/qutejs/web/doc/docs/templates.md

 Templates by themselves are useless.
 Templates need to be processed in the context of a model to generate an HTML view for that model.
 The model properties are directly accessible in a template (either in bounded attribute values or in mustache expressions).

-The model can be any javascript object..
-The model itself is accessible as the `this` variable.
+The model can be any javascript object, and is accessible as the `this` variable.

-Here is the list of all the **builtin global variables** exposed in a template:
+Here is the list of all the **built-in global variables** exposed in a template:

 * `this` - the current component instance
 * `JSON` - the global `JSON` object
-* `console` - the global `console` object (usefull for debugging)
+* `console` - the global `console` object (useful for debugging)
 * `window` - the global `window` object
 * `Object` - the global `Object` object.
 * `$` - the current Rendering instance.